BrandedNomad/Palindrome/README.md

 # Palindrome
-**Palindrome** is a simple Vanilla js web-application, that checks if a word is a palindrome or not
+**Palindrome** is a simple Vanilla js web-application, that checks if a word is a palindrome or not.
+Click here to see the app brandednomad.github.io/palindrome/

 ## Install